-The Cyber Systems (CYS) major prepares future officers for exciting careers within the Coast Guard with a focus on developing and implementing cutting-edge computing technologies in an interconnected cyber world.
+The Cyber Systems (CYS) major prepares future officers for exciting careers in cybersecurity within the Coast Guard with a focus on developing and implementing cutting-edge computing technologies in an interconnected cyber world.
 Cyber technology is inextricably linked with all aspects of Coast Guard mission performance.
-The Cyber Systems major comprises a strong academic foundation in technical computing balanced with a managerial cyber emphasis.
+The Cyber Systems major comprises a strong academic foundation in secure technical computing balanced with a managerial cyber emphasis.
 This major's curriculum encompasses the interdisciplinary knowledge required by the National Security Agency/Department of Homeland Security Center of Academic Excellence in Cyber Defense Education (NSA/DHS CAE-CDE) program.
 The major provides students with the necessary foundations for the design and development of assured, secure computer systems in order to defend computer networks, enable Coast Guard missions, and protect critical national infrastructure.
 The program challenges cadets to become critical thinkers who can design and implement computer systems and software to solve real-world technical problems.
 This major includes managing information technology, understanding a systems approach, and achieving fluency with information systems.
-Research and capstone areas include such diverse fields as security, physical systems, risk management, intelligence, policy, geospatial science, secure software development, and network security all within a cyber context.
+Research and capstone areas include such dynamic and diverse fields as security, physical systems, risk management, intelligence, policy, geospatial science, secure software development, and network security all within a cyber context.

-This program is being launched for the first time with the graduating Class of 2022 and at the earliest opportunity will seek retroactive accreditation by the ABET Computing Accreditation Commission, the premiere U.S. computing accreditation agency.
+This program is being launched for the first time with the graduating Class of 2022 and at the earliest opportunity, following normal accreditation processes, will seek retroactive accreditation for all graduates under the Cybersecurity program criteria by the ABET Computing Accreditation Commission, the premiere U.S. computing accreditation agency.